 - MAXIMUM FRAME SIZE 24 X 36 INCHES: One package includes 14 pairs (28 strips total) of the Command Large Picture Hanging Strips; four wall adhesive...

-Use Bungee Cords While in Transit to Stop RV Rattles
+Use Bungee Cords While in Transit

 Bungee cords are great for holding things in place while you’re traveling.
-We’ve seen people using bungee cords to secure water containers, coffee pots, and other small appliances, and just about anything else you can think of during transit.
+We’ve seen people using bungee cords to secure water containers, coffee pots, and other small appliances (and just about anything else you can think of) during transit.
+Assorted bungee cords are a good thing to have on hand in an RV anyway, because there always seems to be a task for a bungee cord!

-- Total 20 pces set, The bungee cords with hooks are conveniently color-coded by length, colorful multi sizes including 4pcs 10", 2pcs 18", 4pcs 24",...
+- Total 20 pces set, the heavy duty bungee cords with hooks are conveniently color-coded by length, colorful multi sizes including 4pcs 10", 2pcs 18",...

 - An essential tool for securing cargo and loads on cars, trucks, trailers, RVs, motorcycles, bikes, for ATV, and also ideal for outdoor use to secure...